snowflakedb/libsnowflakeclient/deps/curl/docs/libcurl/opts/CURLINFO_OS_ERRNO.md

 Note that the value is only set on failure, it is not reset upon a successful operation.
 The number is OS and system specific.

+libcurl network-related errors that may have a saved errno are:
+CURLE_COULDNT_CONNECT, CURLE_FAILED_INIT, CURLE_INTERFACE_FAILED,
+CURLE_OPERATION_TIMEDOUT, CURLE_RECV_ERROR, CURLE_SEND_ERROR.

+Since 8.8.0 libcurl clears the easy handle's saved errno before performing the transfer.
+Prior versions did not clear the saved errno, which means if a saved errno is retrieved it could be from a previous transfer on the same handle.

+# %PROTOCOLS%

 # EXAMPLE

 ~~~c